elotroalex/record/_chapters/01-nebula.md

     caption="figure d \| durian" %}

 The document seems to be, in large part, a copy of a missing original, and traces of carbon paper are visible to the naked eye in several pages.
 At least two kinds of carbon paper were used: blue and black.
 The traces of carbon paper residue in the typescript vary in intensity: at some points the paper is very dirty, at others very clean.
 At times, the carbon residue outlines unreadable glyphs, line traces from a previous page on the roller.
-Some pages are marked `orig`, for original, because we can't perceive any carbon residue on them—or at least without more scientific rigor.
+Some pages are marked `orig`, for original, because we can't perceive any carbon residue on them—or at least not without more scientific rigor.
 These pages mostly place towards the end, and indicate a late stage of the process.
 None of the use patterns align with other patterns we find in the pagination schemes, neither with the type of paper, nor with the type of revision instrument, which leads us to conclude that Césaire had a consistent supply of two types of interchangeable carbon paper.
 In theory, we could use the patterns to isolate smaller bursts of writing, but I have not had occassion to do it.

 {% include image.html
     img="fig-e.jpg"